yiwenwang-ms/microsoft-graph-docs/api-reference/v1.0/api/educationschool-create.md

 In the request body, supply a JSON representation of the [educationSchool](../resources/educationschool.md) object.

-The following table shows the properties that are required when you update the [educationSchool](../resources/educationschool.md).
+The following table shows the properties that are required when you create the [educationSchool](../resources/educationschool.md).

 | Property             | Type                                               | Description                                                                                                                                                                                        |
 | :------------------- | :------------------------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |